-To be eligible for this program, the client must be determined, through a functional assessment, to be in need of assistance with activities of daily living or to meet an institutional level of care and must meet the following criteria:
+To be eligible for this Program, the client must be determined, through a functional assessment, to be in need of assistance with activities of daily living and/or to meet an institutional level of care and must meet the following criteria:

-Part I.

-Medicaid eligible residents of the state who are age sixty-five (65) or older and who meet the financial guidelines of the Rhode Island Medical Assistance Program, except that they may retain cash and/or liquid resources not exceeding four thousand dollars (\$4,000) for an individual and six thousand dollars (\$6,000) for a married couple for the medically needy population or two thousand dollars (\$2,000) for an individual and three thousand dollars (\$3,000) for a married couple for the categorically eligible population, shall be provided the services without charge.
+- Part I. Medicaid eligible residents of the state who are age sixty-five (65) or older and who meet the financial guidelines of the Rhode Island Medical Assistance Program, except that they may retain cash and/or liquid resources not exceeding four thousand dollars (\$4,000) for an individual and six thousand dollars (\$6,000) for a married couple for the medically needy population or two thousand dollars (\$2,000) for an individual and three thousand dollars (\$3,000) for a married couple for the categorically eligible population, shall be provided the services without charge.
 Eligibility for the Rhode Island Medical Assistance Program is determined by the Department of Human Services.
-Applicants must also be assessed and determined to be in need of the assistance provided by the Home and Community Care Services for the Elderly Program.
+Applicants must also be assessed and determined to be in need of the assistance provided by the Program.
+OR - Part II.
+Persons eligible for assistance under the provision of this section, subject to the annual appropriations deemed necessary by the General Assembly to carry out the provisions of this rule, include: (1) any homebound unmarried resident or homebound married resident of the state living separate and apart, who is at least sixty-five (65) years of age, ineligible for Medicaid, and whose income does not exceed two hundred percent (200%) of the federal poverty limit of reference 1 herein; and (2) any married resident of the state who is at least sixty-five (65) years of age, ineligible for Medicaid, and whose income when combined with any income of that person's spouse does not exceed two hundred percent (200%) of the federal poverty limit of reference 1 herein.